This notice applies to all our clients, prospective clients and business contacts about whom we hold personal information.

 We collect data:

-- Directly from you when you when you provide AML information, complete forms and documents that we send to you and when you contact us by letter, telephone, email or when you communicate with us directly is some other way.
+- Directly from you when you provide AML information, complete forms and documents that we send to you and when you contact us by letter, telephone, email or when you communicate with us directly is some other way.

 - From third parties such as credit reference agencies, AML processors, Companies House, LinkedIn and other web platforms and your employer or the organisation you work for.